 There is no curfew at Granville Hall.
-We are a residence for adult students ages 19 and over.
-Students are able to access the residence at any time using their keys.
+We are a residence for adult residents ages 19 and over.
+Residents are able to access the residence at any time using their keys.

 Lost/Stolen items and insurance

 Granville Hall is not responsible for any lost or stolen items.
-Students must exercise due diligence in securing their belongings, valuable items or large amounts of cash.
-All rooms are equipped with locks and students should not leave their doors unlocked or rooms unattended if they have highly valuable items in the room.
+Residents must exercise due diligence in securing their belongings, valuable items or large amounts of cash.
+All rooms are equipped with locks and residents should not leave their doors unlocked or rooms unattended if they have highly valuable items in the room.

-Our insurance does not cover any losses or damages that occur to student belongings for any reason.
-Students may be able to obtain separate tenants' insurance from their bank or other insurance providers to cover their belongings in the unlikely case of theft, fire, water damage, etc. If you're opening a Canadian student bank account, ask your bank for more information about tenant’s insurance upon your arrival in Halifax.
+Granville Hall’s insurance does not cover any losses or damages that occur to resident belongings for any reason.
+Residents may be able to obtain separate tenants' insurance from their bank, travel agent, parent’s home insurance or other insurance providers to cover their belongings in the unlikely case of theft, fire, water damage, etc. If you're opening a Canadian resident bank account, ask your bank for more information about tenant’s insurance upon your arrival in Halifax.

 Pets of any kind are not allowed in residence.

-Your room will be cleaned once a week.
-On that day, our custodian staff will enter your room during the day, clean the room, empty your garbage, remove your sheets and pillow cases for washing and provide you with a clean set of sheets and pillow cases.
+Short Term Stays (less than 30 days): Your room will be cleaned once a week.
+On that day, our housekeeping staff will clean the room, empty your garbage, remove your sheets and pillow cases for washing and put on a clean set of sheets and pillow cases.

-Common areas, such as bathrooms, kitchens and lounges, are cleaned daily.
-Students are encouraged to maintain clean and tidy common spaces and dispose of their own garbage to help our cleaning staff keep your living environment enjoyable for everyone.
+Common areas, such as bathrooms, kitchens and lounges, are cleaned frequently.
+Residents are encouraged to maintain clean and tidy common spaces to help our cleaning staff keep your living environment enjoyable for everyone.

 If you encounter a fire, medical or criminal emergency - dial 911 first.
-Next, alert the Residence Coordinator or Residence Director at (902) 237 4606.
+Next, alert the Residence Coordinator or Residence Director at (902) 237 4606 OR (902) 441-9730.
 If you encounter a fire, close any doors between you and the fire, pull the nearest fire alarm and evacuate the building following the fire evacuation procedures.